Remember the movie Glengarry Glen Ross?

 Are aged leads as effective as real-time leads?
 Maybe not, but there’s still plenty of gold in there to be found!

-Let Kaleidico generate and nurture leads for you.
+Let us generate leads for you.

 A lead generation ecosystem is essentially your main website that’s been interconnected and linked with all of your auxiliary social media accounts and profiles across the web.